Instagram Reels Mastery: The Complete 2026 Guide (With Examples)

 For each topic, film 3 versions:

-- Talking head version (you speaking to camera)
+- Talking head (you speaking to camera)

-- B-roll version (relevant footage with voiceover)
+- B-roll with voiceover

 This gives you 3 Reels from one concept.